aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

    >**Tip**: Hybrid tables work especially well with automatic page refresh, which is a feature that automatically refreshes a Power BI report.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+   > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
    > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 **You have successfully completed the lab**

+**End of the lab**